 Applying for Financial Aid

 - The FAFSA will be processed by the Financial Aid office within 5 business days.
 An email notification will be sent to the student once the application is received.
-Additional documentation will be required to complete the FAFSA.
+Additional documentation may be required to complete your financial aid file.

 Net Price Calculator – In accordance with the Higher Education Opportunity Act of 2008 (HEOA), by October 29, 2011, each postsecondary institution that participates in Title IV federal student aid programs must post a net price calculator on its website that uses institutional data to provide estimated net price information to current and prospective students and their families based on a student’s individual circumstances.